-Determining the a bias of a news aggregator is different than from a single source that produces content.
+Determining the bias of a news aggregator is different from a single source that produces content.
 The wording on Bing News comes from other sources, so we will not even look at that as a factor.
-The most logical way to determine the bias of a news aggregator is too look at the sources they use for their news content.
+The most logical way to determine the bias of a news aggregator is to look at the sources they use for their news content.
 Another way to look, since Bing is a search engine, is to see where sources rank when searching for news.
-We did a limited test of this by searching a variety of keywords such as Migrant, Trump, Clinton, NATO, Mueller, Obama, etc and the results indicate that in 7 out of 10 (70%) searches, left leaning sources ranked 1st and ahead of the first right leaning source.
-Usually the right-leaning sources were much lower in the rank.
+We did a limited test of this by searching a variety of keywords such as Migrant, Trump, Clinton, NATO, Mueller, Obama, etc., and the results indicate that in 7 out of 10 (70%) searches, left-leaning sources ranked 1st and ahead of the first right-leaning source.
+Usually, the right-leaning sources were much lower in rank.

 Another method we used was to look at what sources were being used in the categories US News and World News.
-Over the course of three days we looked at the top 25 sources in each category for a total of 150 sources calculated.
-We then compared these sources to our bias ratings and calculated what percentage come from each bias category.
-Overall, the majority of stories on Bing News come from Left-Center sources (69%) and 16% from least biased sources.
-Further, Right-Center sources only made up 8% of the news and Right biased 5%.
-However, Bing News utilized only 2% from left biased sources.
-When looking at purely left-leaning vs right-leaning sources, the numbers significantly favor the left.
+For three days, we looked at the top 25 sources in each category for a total of 150 sources calculated.
+We then compared these sources to our bias ratings and calculated what percentage came from each bias category.
+Overall, most stories on Bing News come from Left-Center sources (69%) and 16% from least biased sources.
+Further, Right-Center sources only made up 8% of the news and Right-biased 5%.
+However, Bing News utilized only 2% from left-biased sources.
+When looking at purely left-leaning vs. right-leaning sources, the numbers significantly favor the left.
 See charts below:

-It should be noted that we are not stating Microsoft is willfully biased, we are pointing out that the sources used have a strong preference for the left.
-This could be due to how the algorithm works and also that there simply are more mainstream news media that leans left.
+We are not stating Microsoft is willfully biased; we are pointing out that the sources used have a strong preference for the left.
+This could be due to how the algorithm works and that there simply are more mainstream news media that lean left.

-Overall, we rate Bing News moderately Left-Center biased with the majority of stories coming from Left-Center sources.
-We also rate them High for factual reporting because the majority of sources used are credible media outlets.
-(D. Van Zandt 11/28/2018)
+Overall, we rate Bing News moderately Left-Center biased, with most stories coming from Left-Center sources.
+We also rate them High for factual reporting because most sources used are credible media outlets.
+(D. Van Zandt 11/28/2018) Updated (04/01/2022)